Epilepsy SSDI Lawyer in Arizona

 To qualify for SSDI, generalized tonic-clonic seizures must occur monthly for at least three consecutive months.
 Alternatively, they must occur once every two months for at least four months, along with a marked limitation in one or more categories.

-Dyscognitive seizures result in altered consciousness but without convulsion or loss of muscle control.
-A person having a seizure may appear to be staring blankly, perform automatisms of the mouth like chewing or swallowing, have a changed facial expression or make gestures or utterances.
+Dyscognitive seizures result in altered consciousness but without convulsions or loss of muscle control.
+A person having a seizure may appear to be staring blankly, perform automatisms of the mouth like chewing or swallowing, have a changed facial expression, or make gestures or utterances.
 A dyscognitive seizure may progress into a generalized tonic-clonic seizure.

-To qualify for SSDI based on dyscognitive seizure, a seizure must occur once a week for three consecutive months.
+To qualify for SSDI, a dyscognitive seizure must occur once a week for three consecutive months.
 Alternatively, it may occur every two weeks for three months with a marked limitation in one or more categories.

 For each type of seizure, the seizures must persist despite adherence to prescribed medical treatment.